keul/TinyLogAnalyzer/README.txt

 * modificator for relative dates (like ``yesterday-1``)
 * default ``.tinylogan`` file in users home folder, with default options
-* a way to ignore min and max value(2) from multiple occurrences of a match
+* a way to ignore min and max values from multiple occurrences of a match
 * right now all records are stored in memory... obviously this is not the way to parse a potentially multiple-gigabyte-long-file
 * better control on logging, with differents log level